~/blog $ cat ue5-cpp-vs-standard-cpp.md

 UE_LOG(LogTemp, Error, TEXT("This is an error message"));

-Assertion and Verification: Use check and ensure macros to verify assumptions and catch errors early.
+Assertions: Use the check and ensure macros to verify assumptions and catch errors early. check halts execution when the condition fails; ensure logs and continues, triggering the debugger only once.

 check(MyPointer != nullptr);